The sigma meson from lattice QCD with two-pion interpolating operators: Motivation

 Lattice QCD can shed light on some of these matters from a model independent, {\it ab initio} perspective.
 By identifying the $\fo$ state on the lattice, we can measure its mass and other properties using well established techniques.
-Once this is done, we can use L\"uscher's method to measure the $I=0$, $L=0$ scattering phase shift $\delta_0^0$ of the $\pi^+\pi^- \to \pi^+\pi^-$ system.
+A further, much more demanding study, is to use L\"uscher's method to measure the $I=0$, $L=0$ scattering phase shift $\delta_0^0$ of the $\pi^+\pi^- \to \pi^+\pi^-$ system, as has been done recently in a quite heroic effort \cite{Briceno:2016mjc}.
 This measurement has the benefit of not requiring a partial wave analysis with several intermediate states fit simultaneously, as is necessary in the experimental approach.
 In the calculation presented here, we show how the ground state energy of the $\pi^+\pi^- \to \pi^+\pi^-$ system at six different pion masses evolves with bare quark mass $m_0$ and that a linear extrapolation of these masses to physical scales indicates that the observed ground state is that of the $\fo$.
 Given that the principal decay of the $\s$ is probably to $\pi \pi$ states, it seems that there should be a strong coupling to the interpolating operators that we use.
 It is also suggested by the tetraquark proposal for this state \cite{Jaffe:1976ig,Jaffe:1976ih}.
-Our work is quite similar to \cite{Alford:2000mm}, including working at heavy pion masses where the resonance lies below $2 m_\pi$.
+Our work is quite similar to \cite{Alford:2000mm}, including working at heavy pion masses where the would-be resonance\footnote{Of course, in this mass range it would not be a true resonance.
+Thus we write here ``would-be resonance,'' hoping it is more appropriate, since it is the same state as the resonance when continued to lighter masses.
+We would also like to point out that there are essentially never true resonances on the lattice, because momentum is quantized and at a generic point the resonance cannot decay into two lighter hadrons because the mass difference will not be exactly equal to any of the kinetic energies possible with the quantized momenta.
+But again, the term ``resonance'' is universally employed because in the limit of infinite volume the decays would be allowed.} lies below $2 m_\pi$.
 Here, however we include the partially disconnected (single annihilation) diagrams, Figs.~1(c) and 1(d).